OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/sources.md

 * Versions of a source are a frozen pointer to the state of the source's concepts, mappings, and metadata at a specific point in time, similar to "tags" in GitHub.
 The "frozen" data includes the source metadata (name, descriptions, etc.).
 * Source versions can be marked as "released" or "retired" to indicate to users how the contents of a source version are intended to be used.
 Any number of source versions may be marked as "released".
 * The `latest` source version is a magic keyword that automatically refers to the most recent released version of a source, e.g. `GET /user/sources/MySource/latest/`

+### Managing user permissions to a source
+The public's access to a `Source` may be set to `Edit`, `View` or `None`.
+Typically sources are marked as `View`, which allows any authenticated user to view the content of the source but only users with additional permissions may edit the source.
+If a source is marked as `Edit`, then any authenticated OCL user may make changes to it, so this should be used only in rare situations.
+A private source is one that is marked as `None`-- only user's with explicitly shared access may search or perform actions on the concepts in a private source.

 ## Get a single source
 * Get a public source owned by an oragnization or user